 Dolce Vita Food

-Authentic Vegan Panettone
+Mamma Rosa's Authentic Vegan Panettone Recipe

-Authentic Vegan Panettone
+Mamma Rosa's Authentic Vegan Panettone Recipe

 A beautifully fluffy Italian Christmas bread made entirely plant-based, with candied orange peel and golden raisins.